zilishen/documentation/content/nms/nim/how-to/app-protect/setup-waf-config-management.md

     sudo systemctl restart nms-integrations
     ```

-The compiler resource pruning process occurs once upon start up of the `nms-integrations` service and once every `24 hours` after the `nms-integrations` service has been started.
+The compiler resource pruning process occurs once upon start-up of the `nms-integrations` service and once every `24 hours` after the `nms-integrations` service has been started.

 ---